rust-lang/rust-forge/triage-procedure.md

 blocking PR (something like "This PR appears to be blocked on #12345") and change the state to `S-blocked`.

+If the pr is tagged with `final-comment-period` it does not need to be triaged unless the process has stalled for a reasonable period of time.
+These PRs have a form from RFCbot that looks like:

+> Team member **@Donald** has proposed to merge this.
+The next step is review by the rest of the tagged team members:
+> * [ ] @Huey
+> * [x] @Dewey
+> * [ ] @Louie

+At this point, ping the appropriate people to check their boxes to sign off on the PR.

+If *this* stalls nominate the PR for prioritizing at the next team triage meeting by marking it with `I-nominated`.

+PRs tagged with `finshed-final-comment-period` are eligible for triage.

 ### [S-waiting-on-team PRs][s-waiting-on-team]

 PRs active within the last 4 days or inactive for greater than 2 weeks need to